basimhennawi/blog/ckvs1y6fe027wcms19ao028k5.md

 ![aws.gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1636376121024/W7xvMlZ1f.gif)

-Ah one of the most developer's time waster: Regular Expresssions 😆 Let's test the email and URL validation regex.
+Ah one of the most developer's time waster: Regular Expressions 😆 Let's test the email and URL validation regex.

 ![regex.gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1636376431854/AItFvoGa_.gif)

-And how far can it fetches a correct answer for Leetcode problems starting with an easy one like `binarySearch` to another hard one like `longestValidParentheses`.
+And how far can it fetches a correct answer for Leetcode problems? starting with an easy one like `binarySearch` to another hard one like `longestValidParentheses`

 ![leetcode.gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1635952371820/I4YzRTcyk.gif)